solliancenet/Azure-Machine-Learning-Dev-Guide/devops-for-ai/using-azure-devops.md

 ![](media/ReleaseTemplates.png)

-You are able to deploy to any platform with Releases, on Mac, Linux and Windows using their prespective OS agents.
+You are able to deploy to any platform with Releases, on Mac, Linux and Windows using their respective OS agents.
 With the integration with App Center, you can also deploy directly to mobile as well.

 You can create a pipeline by adding Stages and Artifacts